Autonomous Systems Group

 Graduate Research Assistant

-Po-han entered the PhD program in fall 2021.
+Po-han Li entered the PhD program in fall 2021.
 Prior to that, he was an undergraduate student in Department of Electrical Engineering at National Taiwan University.
-His research interests focus on control and learning of network systems.
+His research interests focus on post-training multimodal machine learning systems.
 He is co-advised by Dr. Sandeep Chinchali.

 Xinjie Liu